M-DhanyaShree/Snake-Ladder/README.md

-# Online Snake and Ladder
+# Snake & Ladder Game

 This is a web-based version of the classic Snake and Ladder board game.
 It allows players to play together online or against a computer.
 The project is focused on providing a smooth multiplayer experience with real-time updates and a competitive leaderboard system.